-If teams required to submit a half-packet have not submitted by November 1st, they will be dropped from the tournament, with no exceptions.
+There is an additional $10/day penalty for each day after October 24th.
+If teams required to submit a half-packet have not submitted by October 31, they will be dropped from the tournament, with no exceptions.

 If your team is going to submit a half-packet, whether required or not, email firstname.lastname@example.org to request a distribution.
-All finished packets must be sent to that email before 11:59 PDT on the day listed to receive the discount or penalty.
-Please format the half-packet in .doc or .docx before sending it.
+All finished packets must be sent to that email before 11:59 p.m.
+Pacific Time on the day listed to receive the discount or penalty.
+Please send the half-packet in .docx format.
 The email subject line should list the name of the school, the team number (if applicable), and the words “half-packet.”

 Tips and guidelines

-- Please make sure your questions are harder than questions in ACF Fall and easier than at ACF Regionals.
-2019 EFT is a good difficulty target.
+- Please make sure your questions are harder than questions in ACF Fall and easier than questions in ACF Regionals.
+2019 EFT and 2020 ACF Winter are good difficulty targets.
 A majority of your tossup answers should conceivably be a tossup answer at ACF Fall.

-- Questions should be written in 10-pt Times New Roman with one-inch margins.
-Although you may submit longer questions, tossups will be capped at seven lines for the tournament.
+- Questions should be written in 10-point Times New Roman with one-inch margins.
+Although you may submit longer questions, tossups will be capped at seven lines.
 Each bonus part should be a maximum of three lines in length, with the majority being one or two lines long.